xyproto/jumpline.vim/README.md

 Press `ctrl-l` and then:

 * Press `return` to alternate between jumping to the top of a file and to the bottom of a file.
-* Type in `0` or `1` to jump to the first line.
+* Type in a `1` (or `0`) to jump to the first line.
-* Type in a line number to jump to that line.
+* Type in a number higher or equal to the number of lines to jump to the end.
-* Type in a number higher than the number of lines in the file to jump to the end.
+* Type in a line number to jump to that specific line.

 ## Installation